 Climb some mountains– why not get some great views while exercising?
 Head to the foothills of the Andes into the Parque Cordillera.
 These can be reached by public transport from San Carlos de Apoquindo or La Reina and offer a variety of different treks around the park.
 Any trek offers stunning views of the city.
 My personal favourite is the Alto las Vizcachas trek.

-Santiago is a one of a kind, beautiful city with so much to offer.
+Santiago is a one of a kind, a beautiful city with so much to offer.
 The Andes backdrop for the city is always striking and the pink light radiating onto those mountains during sunset is simply stunning.
 I really hope you enjoy your stay in Santiago and find this guide useful.

 I would love to hear your thoughts on what to do in Santiago.
 If you’ve spent 36 hours in Santiago recently let me know!
 Please comment below, and let me know if you have any questions.